-What is the Main Library Block project?
+What was the Main Library Block project?

-The Main Library Block Project consists of the complete renovation of the current Main Library building, the construction of a new Community Learning Center and auditorium along Michigan Street, and the creation of a courtyard and greenspace.
+The Main Library Block Project consisted of the complete renovation of the current Main Library building, the construction of a new Community Learning Center and auditorium along Michigan Street, and the creation of a courtyard and greenspace.